thomas-maurice/gotify-nats-plugin/README.md

 # URL of the nats server you are going to connect to
 nats_server_url: nats://localhost:4222
 # Subject to listen on for messages
+# Note that the subject can be a wildcard like one of these
+#  - gotify
+#  - gotify.*
+#  - gotify.>
 subject: gotify
 # Should we render the messages as markdown by default ?
+# you can still opt out by setting `markdown` to false in
+# the NATS payload
 markdown: true
 # Default priority if none is specified
 default_message_priority: 5